 - Avoid server overload - making changes locally allows you to use your PC resources to perform "heavy" operations and to post results.

-Negative side of this connection type:
+Cons of this connection type:

-- You cannot work from multiple PCs or via Store Manager and Admin simultaneously, as you will have outdated information locally
+- You cannot work from multiple PCs or via Store Manager and admin simultaneously, as you will have outdated information locally

 - You can loose data when working locally with outdated database as you will need to perform Get Data from Web operation